|May 12, 2006

 - Many older applicants were born at home, which reduces the likelihood that there actually was a birth certificate.

-Question Two: Suppose the Medicaid Program, in obtaining documentary evidence of citizenship, learns that the client is actually a non-citizen.
+Suppose the Medicaid Program, in obtaining documentary evidence of citizenship, learns that the client is actually a non-citizen.
 What should the Food Stamp Program do about that situation?

-Answer Two: The Food Stamp Program would follow the ordinary verification procedures for alienage, which appear at 7 CFR 273.2(f)(1)(ii).
+The Food Stamp Program would follow the ordinary verification procedures for alienage, which appear at 7 CFR 273.2(f)(1)(ii).

 Please contact the appropriate regional representative in the Certification Policy Branch if you have questions.